 Founded in 1990, Bank Millennium provides banking and financial services to over 1.6 million personal customers and 13,000 corporate customers.
 It oversees 360 branches and utilizes the latest technologies for online, phone and mobile banking.
 In 1989, Bank Millennium was established as Bank Inicjatyw Gospodarczych BIG SA.
 In 1997, it merged with Bank Gdański SA and launched the Millennium retail service network in the following year.

 Net income: PLN 648.95 million (2017)

 Total assets: PLN 70.64 billion (2017)

-Getin Noble Bank is the country’s sixth largest bank in terms of assets and 13th in terms of the number of branches.
-The Polish banking and financial services company offers retail and commercial financing, investment banking, asset management and private banking services.
+Getin Noble Bank is the sixth largest of the banks in Poland in terms of assets and 13th in terms of the number of branches.
+The Polish banking and financial services company offers retail and commercial financing, investment banking, asset management, and private banking services.
 It was established in 2010 in Warsaw when Getin Bank SA merged with Noble Bank SA.

 Revenue: 347.8 million (H1 2017)

 In 2008, Italian group Carlo Tassara formed Alior Bank, the tenth largest financial group in Poland.
 In 2012, it was listed on the Warsaw Stock Exchange and was valued at PLN 2.1 billion, the highest offering in the history of the country’s exchange.
 With headquarters in Warsaw, Alior Bank provides banking and financial services and is engaged in mergers and acquisitions.
 It acquired Meritum Bank in 2015 and Bank BPH in 2016.

 In 2012, BAI Global Banking Innovation Awards recognized Alior Bank as the Most Innovative Bank, while Retail Banker International named it the Best European Retail Bank in 2015.